React

 Composition doesn't kill Context.
 It changes when you reach for it.
 Use Context when the data is genuinely global and a lot of leaves need it: a theme, a current user for authorisation checks, a locale.
 Don't use it when two or three components need the same prop.
 You're trading a small amount of typing for a lot of implicit coupling, and implicit coupling is what makes large apps hard to change.

 A good test: if you're adding a Context because you're tired of typing user={user}, you probably want composition.
 If you're adding a Context because fifteen components scattered across the tree need the current user and you don't want them to know who fetched it, that's the right tool.
+For a full walkthrough of how to wire up Context with TypeScript, including the provider pattern and custom hook, that's covered separately.

 What You Get